Home Care Sunderland

 If you require round-the-clock support whilst at home, you may want to opt for live-in care so that you never have to worry that you’re left without care.
 Living with you in your home, a carer will be there throughout the day and night to make sure you have the support you need to stay safely in your home, and whilst they’re on their break, we’ll ensure that your relief carers are familiar with your routine so that can seamlessly take over until your live-in carer returns.

-With live-in care, there are no set mealtimes, times to get up in the morning or lots of different carers to get used to.
+With live-in care, there are no set mealtimes, times to get up in the morning or lots of different private carers to get used to.
 You can choose what you have for dinner and when, and even get involved with helping to make your dinner too if you like.
 What’s more, we’ll learn exactly what time you like to get up in the morning and what you like for breakfast, so you always have a sunny start to the day.

-If you need a little extra help collecting your shopping, attending appointments or doing the housework, domiciliary care can enable you to keep on top of your errands without having to worry about doing them all by yourself.
+If you need a little extra help collecting your shopping, attending appointments or doing the housework, private care can enable you to keep on top of your errands without having to worry about doing them all by yourself.
 Designed to fit around you, we’ll pop in and provide an extra helping hand when it suits you – whether that’s once a week for an hour or several 30-minute visits throughout the day.

 And if you want to get out and about in the city, we can take you to Mowbray Park for a gentle stroll or Roker beach to feel the sea breeze against your face because care isn’t just about looking after you physically; it’s about taking care of your entire wellbeing.